kiko-g/robin-lgp/src/markdown/blog/robin/robin.md

 featuredImage: ./featured.jpg
 ---

-Robin is a virtual assistant that aims to facilitate navigation and interaction with existing platforms
+Robin is a virtual assistant that aims to facilitate navigation and interaction with existing platforms.
+Our endgame at Robin is to create an assistant that is present in more and more systems as the company grows.